vinisha99/marmo-frontend-code-challenge/README.md

 ## Objective:

-In this challenge you will use react components and hooks to display a list of songs, with the ability to rate, remove and create a new song, with data persisting on the page.
+In this challenge you will use React components and hooks to display a list of songs, with the ability to rate, remove and create a new song, with data persisting on the page.
 We have provided assets, data, and the file structure/environment.
 Please reference the requirements and tasks below to complete the challenge.

 ## Setup:
 * Clone this repo: ```git clone https://github.com/MarmosetMusic/marmo-frontend-code-challenge.git```